johndohoneyjr/Spectrum-Terraform-Vault-MongoDB-Provider/README.md

 ## Environment

-The MongoDB Atlas provider require authentication, using the Public Key:Private Key.
-Please these values in the following Environment
+The MongoDB Atlas provider requires authentication, using the Public Key:Private Key in the provider resource.
+Please add these values to the Environment

-MONGODB_ATLAS_PRIVATE_KEY=47deadd0-ff04-dead-8839-1bc2dead3e1
+export MONGODB_ATLAS_PRIVATE_KEY=47deadd0-ff04-dead-8839-1bc2dead3e1
-MONGODB_ATLAS_PUBLIC_KEY=ddeadehe
+export MONGODB_ATLAS_PUBLIC_KEY=ddeadehe

 Place these in your .bashrc or .bash_profile depending on the flavor of Linux/Mac OSX you are using.
 Once these are loaded:

 ## Test your environment

-#Environment Testing
+## Environment Testing
 env grep mongoDB

 ## Download Terraform